MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/get-started-search-in-sharepoint-online.md

 ## Step 1: Get your organization to adopt Microsoft Search
 Influence your organization to start using modern sites instead of classic sites.
 [Learn about the modern experience in SharePoint](https://support.office.com/article/SharePoint-classic-and-modern-experiences-5725c103-505d-4a6e-9350-300d3ec7d73f).
 ## Step 2: Promote searching from the SharePoint home page
 Teach your users to search from the app they’re already working in when they need to find something instead of going to the classic Search Center.
-If they work in an app that doesn’t have a Microsoft Search box yet, guide them to use their [SharePoint home page](https://microsoft.sharepoint.com/_layouts/15/sharepoint.aspx), office.com or Bing as their starting point for searching.
+If they work in an app that doesn’t have a Microsoft Search box yet, guide them to use their SharePoint start page, office.com or Bing as their starting point for searching.
 Consider hiding your classic Search Center from users.

 ## See also
 [Overview of Microsoft Search](overview-microsoft-search.md)